La Mancha: Climate

 La Mancha has a continental Mediterranean climate.
 Key characteristics include harsh winters, hot summers, summer droughts, irregular precipitation, significant temperature fluctuations, and notable aridity.
 These characteristics are shaped by the region's latitude, peninsular position, topography, and elevation.

-Due to the continental climate, temperatures are very extreme, and the annual temperature range (the difference between the average temperature of the coldest and hottest months) is usually between 18 and 20 °C. In July, the average temperature exceeds 22 °C across most of the region.
+Due to the continental climate, temperatures are very extreme, and the annual temperature range (the difference between the average temperature of the coldest and hottest months) is usually between 18 and 20 C. In July, the average temperature exceeds 22 C across most of the region.

-Winters are cold, with January average temperatures falling below 4 °C in some areas, such as Belmonte, which averages 3.4 °C. Frosts are frequent and extend into early spring and late autumn.
+Winters are cold, with January average temperatures falling below 4 C in some areas, such as Belmonte, which averages 3.4 C. Frosts are frequent and extend into early spring and late autumn.

-Annual precipitation ranges from 300 to 400 millimeters, peaking in spring and autumn and reaching a minimum in summer.
+Annual precipitation ranges from 300 to 400 mm, peaking in spring and autumn and reaching a minimum in summer.
 This qualifies most of La Mancha as "dry Spain."

 Demography

 Population distribution and density

 Municipal population density in Castilla–La Mancha, 2013.
 La Mancha occupies the center and south.

-Compared to Spain's average population density of 93.39 inhabitants per square kilometer in 2013, La Mancha exhibits sparse settlement and low population density, with a high concentration around large villages and small cities separated by 10–20 kilometers.
+Compared to Spain's average population density of 93.39 PD/km2 in 2013, La Mancha exhibits sparse settlement and low population density, with a high concentration around large villages and small cities separated by 10–20 km.
 Central La Mancha—the center and northeast of Ciudad Real Province, the southeast of Toledo, the northwest of Albacete, and the southwest of Cuenca—shows intense clustering.
 Notable towns include Tomelloso (38,900 inhabitants in 2013), Alcázar de San Juan (31,973 inhabitants), and Valdepeñas (30,869 inhabitants) in Ciudad Real; Villarrobledo (26,513 inhabitants) and La Roda (16,398 inhabitants) in Albacete; and Quintanar de la Orden (11,704 inhabitants), Madridejos (11,113 inhabitants), and Consuegra (10,668 inhabitants) in Toledo.
 Cuenca’s largest central La Mancha town is San Clemente (7,463 inhabitants).
 Only the cities of Albacete (172,693), Ciudad Real (74,872), and Puertollano (51,550) exceed a population of 50,000.
 Other cities in Castilla-La Mancha with populations above 50,000—Talavera de la Reina, Guadalajara, Toledo and Cuenca—are not located in La Mancha.
-Densities reach ~50 inhabitants/km² in the northeast of La Mancha in Ciudad Real, dropping to ~30 inhabitants/km² to the east.
+Densities reach about 50 PD/km2 in the northeast of La Mancha in Ciudad Real, dropping to about 30 PD/km2 to the east.

 Albacete is by far the most populous city in La Mancha.
-The image shows the 70-meter-high Fiesta del Árbol Water Tower, one of the symbols of La Mancha's capital.
+The image shows the 70 m Fiesta del Árbol Water Tower, one of the symbols of the city.